Autobiographical Statement

 Earlier I had begun courses at the Philadelphia College of Art, now The University of the Arts (the largest Art University in the USA), where Instructors shared many valuable insights, from direct painting methods to sophisticated techniques of the Masters.

-As the class painted from life models or still life the Professors would walk among students giving critques of their work.
+As the class painted from life models or still life the Professors would walk among students giving critiques of their work.
 Some teachers would bring books of Artist's work, showing us example after example.
 This became my key to knowledge and I spent many hours in the school and public libraries, until assembling the private art library I have today.

 I continued with my Art education to become a Fine Arts graduate of The University of the Arts, and have been listed with their Alumni Honor Rolls while still visiting the school and public libraries.